PT-10/CV_Steering/README.md

 #CV_Steering
-- Why ?
+- Why ?</br>
-Well, purely out of curiosity and interest to make something
+Well, purely out of curiosity and interest to make something</br></br>

-- What ?
+- What ?</br>
-Control your racing game using gestures
+Control your racing game using gestures</br> </br>

-- How ?
+- How ?</br>
 We use OpenCV hand modules to track your hand landmarks.
-The landmark positions are then mapped to particular controls
+The landmark positions are then mapped to particular controls</br>